monahton/monahton.github.io/index.md

 excerpt: "About Me..."
 ---

-***Monah*** *Abou Alezz* is currently a Postdoctoral researcher in the field of gene therapy at the Bioinformatics Core of the **San Raffaele Telethon Institute for Gene Therapy (TIGET)** in Milan, Italy.
+**Dr. Monah Abou Alezz** is currently a Postdoctoral researcher in the field of gene therapy at the Bioinformatics Core of the **San Raffaele Telethon Institute for Gene Therapy (TIGET)** in Milan, Italy.
 He is part of the following scientific research units:
 - Retrovirus-host interactions and innate immunity to gene transfer group of *Prof. Anna Kajaste-Rudnitski*
 - Epigenetic regulation and targeted genome editing group of *Prof. Angelo Lombardo*
 - Human hematopoietic development and disease modeling group of *Dr. Andrea Ditadi*